RoelvanLierop/laravel_usermanager/README.md

 ## Work In Progress functionality

+* Assign workflow
   * Assign role to user.
   * Assign permission to user.
   * Assign permission to role.
   * Assign role to team.
 * Graphic assets to make sense of the structure.
+* Invitations
+  * Redirect to home when invite is invalid.
+  * Front-end notifications for invitations.
+  * Broadcasting notifications with Pusher.

 ## Routes